 We welcome all inquires and wanted to remind you that we are only an email away.
 Please do not hesitate to contact us with any questions you might have.

 Let’s be friends:

 The GordonsToolsBlog Editorial Team

 Paul started woodworking 30 years ago, making craft pieces for family and friends.
 This hobby soon developed into a part-time business designing and building handcrafted furniture and cabinets.
-Paul Gordon is the editor of the HeimwerkerWerkzeugBlog.

 To maintain this building required that he and his crew hand-make many decorative and structural pieces to match those on the original structure.
 “Old Main”, developed in Paul an appreciation for the skills and craftsmanship of its 19th-century builders.
 In 2000, Paul retired from college to open his shop and pursue his love of woodworking full time.

 Sedny Attia is a software developer who retired early at age 50.
 His interests include traveling, cycling, investing, 3D printing, and DIY.
 He is outgoing, a voracious reader, and not afraid of trying and doing things out of the ordinary.